 Open Space Bed

 The bedroom is the focus of this design and hence it is made to stand out with its wood veneer amidst an all-white interior.
-It is designed to be spacious and comfortable.
+The design is spacious and comfortable.
 A small shelf above the bed provides extra space for keeping small stuff for regular use.
 White ceiling lights, as well as wall-mounted scones, provide ample light for a nighttime read.

 Small Kitchen with Bright White Theme